- Sleep is essential to physical and mental health.

 It is thought that long-term sleep problems can mean that the immune system doesn’t work properly, meaning that a person may be more likely to get ill.

 Sleep follows a pattern, alternating between REM (rapid eye movement) sleep and non-REM sleep.
 In the course of a night, the body goes through cycles of REM and non-REM sleep.
 Five or six cycles of this pattern are needed for a good night’s sleep.

 How much sleep is needed

-People’s sleep needs vary but most adults need between six and nine hours each night.
+People’s sleep needs vary but most adults need between six to nine hours each night.
+The hours needed each night for sleep may gradually decrease as you get older.
 If you have been working or exercising very hard, are ill, or recovering from an illness or infection, you may find that the amount of sleep you need increases substantially.

 Getting enough sleep is important but it’s also important not to oversleep.
 Sleeping too much can reduce motivation and make you feel tired.

 Not being able to sleep is called insomnia.
 It can take many forms.
 Some people find it difficult to fall asleep; others wake up after just a few hours of sleep and then can’t get back to sleep; some people wake up very early in the morning; and others find that their sleep does not leave them feeling refreshed.
 Insomnia is the most common sleep problem for people living with HIV.

 For many people, worry or stress is the cause of their sleeplessness.
 Once a problem has resolved, then sleep patterns become better.
 However, more serious problems like anxiety and depression can cause sleep problems which last for very long periods.
 Symptoms of illnesses, such as night sweats, and pain can also interfere with sleep.
 It's a good idea to report these problems to your doctor.